tml21/libtml-c/doc/tml_bin_install.md

 ### Installation step "Finalizing installation"###
 The TML Messaging Suite is ready to be used.

-**Note:** The Windows binary installer don't change the Windows path environment.
+**Note:** The Windows binary installer doesn't change the Windows path environment.

 ## Windows installation content ##